Mortal Thoughts: Filming

-Principal photography of Mortal Thoughts occurred in February 1990.
 Claude Kerven, who co-wrote the screenplay, was originally hired to direct the project, but was replaced by Alan Rudolph after completing only one week of shooting.
 The film shoot was partly improvisational, and the conclusion of the film was undetermined until it came time to shoot it.
 Rudolph recalled: "No one really knew what the ending would be.
 A half-day before we shot it, we got together and decided what the ending should be."